 The ALS Clinical Research Learning Institute (CRLI) is an annual two-day program dedicated to educating attendees on clinical research and therapy development and empowering this group to be advocates for ALS clinical research.
-Becoming an ALS Research Ambassador provides attendees with an opportunity to become even more active in the effort to find a cure for ALS.
+Certification as an ALS Research Ambassador provides attendees with the opportunity to influence and improve the ALS research process.

-There are over 300 trained ALS Research Ambassadors to date!
-You can follow the NEALS Research Ambassadors on Facebook to see what they're working on.
+There are over 350 trained ALS Research Ambassadors to date!
+You can follow the NEALS ALS Research Ambassadors on Facebook to see what they're working on.

 |Outreach Efforts by NEALS Research Ambassadors||Number of Each|